 Q: Our agency has significant federal compliance requirements to continue operations.
 How will you ensure systems are maintained in compliance with federal requirements?

 A: ITS has dedicated full-time personnel in the Compliance office.
 Their focus is ensuring agencies comply with the various regulatory frameworks.
 Dedicated personnel for regulatory compliance is a new and critical function for Idaho.

 Q: Compliance is critical.
 Can you be more specific on how ITS will address compliance requirements for my agency?

 A: ITS works closely with State and Federal organizations on compliance requirements.
 All ITS personnel complete background checks.
 Certain staff will receive additional background checks as needed to meet compliance needs.
 Common approaches to compliance are being developed, and ITS is dedicating staff in a new office to ensure compliance requirements are met.
-By focusing recruitment on current agency support staff, ITS will capture corporate knowledge related to compliance and systems.
+By focusing recruitment on current agency support staff, ITS will capture institutional knowledge related to compliance and systems.

 Q: What will this mean for the customers currently supported by ITS?

 A: Existing customers may see some new faces as we expand services.
 The type of service will remain the same, though we intend to constantly improve.

 Q: What will the new organization look like?